 Skip to content

 A joint mortgage lets two or more people buy a property together.
-This guide covers how they work, the difference between joint tenants and tenants in common, and what happens if circumstances change.
+Here is how one works, why joint tenants and tenants in common are not the same thing, and what happens if your circumstances change.

 Updated 24 February 20268 min readby Saniya